-With the resurgence of vinyl, it’s not only the music that’s being discovered again in a larger format but also the beautiful works of art on record sleeve.
-With CDs and downloads, you usually only get a small view of the art that accompanies the music, whereas records allow you to see the bigger picture, literally.
+With the resurgence of vinyl, it’s not only the music that’s being discovered again on a larger format but also the beautiful works of art on the record sleeve.
+With CDs and downloads, you usually only get a small view of the art that accompanies the music whereas records allow you to see the bigger picture, literally.

 Art And Music Hand In Hand

-The way’s in which cover art’s been used in the past has been pretty amazing.
+The way’s in which cover art has been used in the past is pretty amazing.
 They’ve been used for political messages (The Smith’s The Queen Is Dead), by talented artists in their own right (The Velvet Underground and Nico with its peelable banana courtesy of Andy Warhol) or to create the obscure and fun (The White Stripe’s Elephant).
-It allows the musicians another method of expression as well as the music and brings the listener another step closer to what the artist was trying to portray at the time of recording.
+It allows the musicians another method of expression to accompany the music and brings the listener another step closer to what the artist was trying to portray at the time of recording.

-With vinyl, people are rediscovering the beauty of the record sleeve.
-Bands and artists will now probably take more care over what they choose to represent them on the cover of their music because instead of just a little window on a computer, more people are now getting a full 12 inches by 12 inches accompanying their newly purchased sounds.
-I think it’s also likely to lead to a rise in quality of album art and inventiveness, instead of bands just standing around looking into the distance (see U2 pic below), which has been the bane of many a boring record cover.
+Because of vinyl, people are rediscovering the beauty of the record sleeve.
+Bands and artists will now likely take more care over what they choose to represent them on the cover of their albums because instead of just a little window on a computer, more people are buying a full 12 inches by 12 inches image as well as the music.
+It’s likely to lead to a rise in quality of album art and inventiveness, instead of bands just standing around looking into the distance which has been the bane of many a boring record cover.